adobe/stock-api-libphp/README.md

   2. If Composer isn't already installed, install it from  [here](https://getcomposer.org/download/).
 This is required to download project dependencies for the SDK.

         * For Mac, recommend Homebrew for this:
-            * Run `brew tap homebrew/homebrew-php` and then `brew install composer`.
+            * Run `brew install composer`.
             * If you get a message that the lock file is out of date, run `brew update composer`.

   3. The SDK requires [ImageMagick](https://www.imagemagick.org/script/index.php) be installed on your system, and you will need the ImageMagick PHP extension as well.
 Once installed, this command should print a "1," assuming you have added PHP to your global PATH:
          `php -r "print(class_exists('imagick'));"`
       * On a Mac, you can install this with homebrew using following commands:
-        * Use `brew search imagick` to get the list of available imagick extensions.
+        * Use `pecl install imagick` to get the list of available imagick extensions.
-        * From the above list, pick latest imagick version and run `brew install homebrew/php/<php-version>-imagick`
-            ex: `brew install homebrew/php/php71-imagick`.
+        * If __pecl__ is not installed, you are probably using the embedded version of PHP supplied with Mac OS.
+Look at this [Stack Overflow response](https://stackoverflow.com/a/50529784) for a workaround to install ImageMagick and the latest version of PHP using Homebrew.

       * On Windows, Refer to this [article](https://mlocati.github.io/articles/php-windows-imagick.html) or you can use [curl](http://www.queryadmin.com/1556/install-composer-curl/) for the same.